 The programme is built on two important cornerstones - active student participation and interdisciplinary studies - are intended to give you the skills you will need in your future career:

 Active student participation means a series of different teaching methods such as seminars, different forms of student groups and project work, role play, debates and guest lectures.
 This variation in teaching methods creates an active learning environment where the teacher has a shared responsibility of giving lectures as well as being a supervisor, moderator and mentor while you are trained in engaged participation.
-Different forms of group work are a central part of the programme where you can improve your ability to communicate, collaborate and lead - all of which are sought after and are highly valued in today's job market.
+Different forms of group work are a central part of the programme where you can improve your abilities to communicate, collaborate and lead - all of which are sought after and are highly valued in today's job market.

 Through interdisciplinary studies a broader understanding and system thinking are cultivated.
 This means that you practice and use the skills and knowledge provided by the programme by handling complex situations holistically.
 You will additionally be trained in critical analysis which involves using different perspectives on diverse issues and approaches.
 Such interdisciplinary competence forms the basis for being able to understand and lead work involving different societal actors, experts and interest groups.
 This is partially achieved through joint study with students in other programmes as well as through regular meetings and activities together with representatives from industry, research and other groups that participate in working towards an energy transition.

 During the fifth semester (year 3) you will take elective courses based on your own interests that increase or expand your understanding of a related topic or topics.
 You will also have the chance to, on your own, arrange an exchange at a university outside of Sweden or an internship which can give you valuable experience and contacts for your future career.